 MAP advocates for measuring "what matters most" and addressing issues related to alignment, care coordination, and community linkage.
 The discussion of alignment was extended this year to include policy aspects and implications of alignment, care coordination, and linkage with community supports and services.
-These concepts were discussed within the larger framework of healthcare and with respect to the recommendations and implications of the Institute of Medicine's Vital Signs Core Metrics for Health and Health Care Progress report.7 The Task Forces also addressed alignment from a practical perspective by recommending that measure NQF #1799: Medication Management for People with Asthma-already in the Child Core Set-be considered for the Adult Core Set as well.

-MAP encourages HHS to continue to engage and support states in efforts to adopt and report on quality measures.
+These concepts were discussed within the larger framework of healthcare and with respect to the recommendations and implications of the Institute of Medicine's Vital Signs Core Metrics for Health and Health Care Progress report.6 MAP encourages HHS to continue to engage and support states in efforts to adopt and report on quality measures.
 This recommendation recognizes the considerable innovation underway to implement measures at the state level.
 Ultimately, any core set adoption and reporting activities need to balance the cost of implementation versus benefits gained at the local, state, and national levels to improve care for Medicaid enrollees.
 Resources must be devoted to allow for and foster continuous quality improvement at all levels.
 Finally, successful innovation, implementation, and reporting of both core sets will require adequate and consistent financial investments that mirror actual resource needs.